-From the trophy hunting of mountain lions to using live doves as target practice, wild animals big and small unfortunately find themselves in the crosshairs of those who kill for sport.
+From the trophy hunting of mountain lions to killing coyotes for prizes, wild animals big and small unfortunately find themselves in the crosshairs of those who kill for sport.
 Together, we can end the worst abuses in hunting and maintain longstanding protections for animals where they already exist.

 Bear hounding is a hunting tactic in which packs of dogs pursue exhausted, frightened bears until they seek refuge in a tree (where they are shot) or turn to fight.
 Both bears and dogs are injured and bear cubs are left vulnerable to mauling, orphaning and death.